BYLAWS of the CENTRAL VIRGINIA INTERGROUP of OVEREATERS ANONYMOUS

-A.Matters that affect this Intergroup and/or groups within its service area shall be referred to the board of this
+A.Matters that affect this Intergroup and/or groups within its service area shall be referred to the Board of this Intergroup.

-Upon the dissolution of this association, after paying or adequately providing for the debts and obligations of the association, the remaining assets shall be distributed to the World Service Office of Overeaters Anonymous, and/or to Region #7.
+Upon dissolution of this association, after paying or adequately providing for the debts and obligations of the association, the remaining assets shall be distributed to the World Service Office of Overeaters Anonymous and/or to Region 7.

 For questions about OA, you may text or call the CVIG OA infoline: (804) 362-9400